 3. Ensure Your Hair Is Healthy Before You Dye

 The chemicals in the hair dye can damage your strands.
-Hence, ensure your hair is healthy before coloring it.
+When mixing a hair dye with a developer, always follow the manufacturer instructions.
+Ensure your hair is healthy before coloring it.

 Deep condition your hair at least once or twice a week to nourish and moisturize your tresses.
 Use a clarifying shampoo once in two weeks to remove product buildup.
 This will help prevent any damage.